openstack/bifrost/README.rst

-A simple ``scripts/test-bifrost.sh`` script can be utilized to install pre-requisite software packages, Ansible, and then execute the test-bifrost.yaml playbook in order to provide a single step testing mechanism.
+A simple ``scripts/test-bifrost.sh`` script can be utilized to install pre-requisite software packages, Ansible, and then execute the ``test-bifrost-create-vm.yaml`` and ``test-bifrost.yaml`` playbooks in order to provide a single step testing mechanism.

-The playbook utilized by the script, ``playbooks/test-bifrost-dynamic.yaml``, is a single playbook that will create a local virtual machine, save a baremetal.csv file out, and then utilize it to execute the remaining roles.
+``playbooks/test-bifrost-create-vm.yaml`` creates one or more VMs for testing and saves out a baremetal.csv file which is used by ``playbooks/test-bifrost.yaml`` to execute the remaining roles.
 Two additional roles are invoked by this playbook which enables Ansible to connect to the new nodes by adding them to the inventory, and then logging into the remote machine via the user's ssh host key.
 Once that has successfully occurred, additional roles will unprovision the host(s) and delete them from ironic.

 Command::